jh85/pentomino/README.md

 # Polyomino Puzzle

-For Pentomino, the code outputs the total number of solutions for the given board.
-For Hexomino and the larger polyominoes, the code stops and outputs as soon as it finds the first solution, since it is impossible to count all the solutions,
+A polyomino puzzle solver was implemented.
+It runs fast for puzzles up to Pentominoes.
+While it is slow, it can still handle Hexominoes.
+However, for Heptominoes and larger, it is too slow to be practical.
+For Pentomino puzzles, the code outputs the total number of solutions for a given board.
+For Hexominoes and larger polyominoes, the solver stops and outputs as soon as it finds the first solution, as counting all solutions is impractical.

+**How to use**:
+1. In the main() function, create a board object as a Vec<Vec\<usize\>>.
+Use 1 to mark holes (places where pieces cannot be placed) and 0 for open spaces.
+2. To use the Dancing Links solver, call solve_polyomino_dlx(board, size).
+For the Backtracking solver, call solve_polyomino_bt(board, size).
+3. Both solve_polyomino_XXX functions return a Vec<Vec<Vec\<usize\>>>, which is a vector of boards.
+Each board represents a solution.

 **Backtracking**: According to [WikiPedia's Backtracking page](https://en.wikipedia.org/wiki/Backtracking)
 > Backtracking is a class of algorithms for finding solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.